Nigerian information minister: 'This government does not violate anybody's right' | DW | 29.01.2020

 But while Mohammad says that "people have been punished" for human rights violations in Nigeria, Human Rights Watch and the United Nations disagree.
 The UN Special Rapporteur on extrajudicial, summary or arbitrary executions, Agnes Callamard, has pointed out that the attempts of Nigeria to address its record of abuses have been entirely insufficient:

-"... the lack of effective investigations, the absence of meaningful prosecution, the militarisation of policing... are compounded by the lack of transparency."
+"... the lack of effective investigations, the absence of meaningful prosecution, the militarization of policing... are compounded by the lack of transparency."

 Mohammad says that "no policy targeted people's human rights," but the record of the Nigerian government in addressing the issues is plainly wanting.
 For instance, Human Rights Watch reported that "a Presidential Panel of Inquiry set up in 2018 to investigate abuses by the Special Anti-Robbery Squad (SARS) police unit have not been made public."